The Unknown is The Best Part of Competitours

 Competitours is full of these one of a kind experiences, from hands on traditional craft making, to ‘soft adventure’ outings.
 “These soft adventure outings, they are really more mental than they are physical, we do Via Ferrata, which is basically climbing on a leash, that really is amazing, but anyone can do it.”
 Steve reassures me that his trips are open to all ages, nothing is too extreme or too fast, and winning is based on your own creative interpretations of a challenge not on speed or strength.

 The Fun of the Game

+The group poses after a Flamenco lesson in Barcelona.
 The culinary challenges are arranged with local masters and generally center on creating your own version of a famous recipe.
 Teams are judged by the experts and by their peers, so if it doesn’t look great but tastes delicious you sill have a chance to win the prize.
 Past trips have included tiramisu, gelato and chocolate competitions.

 Steve Belkin thinks hard about the historical challenges, “ I want people to engage with the history, I want them to think, ‘how do I make something from the 1400’s relevant today?’”